zeroincombenze/tools/z0bug_odoo/README.rst

 *z0bug_odoo* is built on follow concepts:

 * Odoo version independent; it can test Odoo from 6.1 until 17.0
+* It is designed to run inside repository tests with `local travis emulator <https://github.com/zeroincombenze/tools/tree/master/travis_emulator>`_
-* It is designed to run in local environment too, using `local travis emulator <https://github.com/zeroincombenze/tools/tree/master/travis_emulator>`_
+* It is designed to run in local environment too, using `zerobug <https://github.com/zeroincombenze/tools/tree/master/zerobug>`_
 * It can run with full or reduced set of pylint tests
-* Test using ready-made database records
+* Tests can use many ready-made database records
 * Quality Check Id
+* Keep database after tests (not inside travis and with some limitations)

 travis ci support